 Mrs Mukherjee kept staring at a spot on the dining table as Miranda hungrily went through the French toasts and the glass of milk.

 ‘You are so much like Piyali.
-But I must apologize for yesterday evening,’ the old woman declared eventually.
+But I must apologize for yesterday evening,’ Mrs Mukherjee spoke with a sadness that pierced her heart.
 Miranda wanted to assure her she had done nothing that was wrong but was hushed with a wave of the palm.
 ‘Listen carefully, daughter.
 The past is like an abandoned mine which has exhausted its riches.
 You have to move to new territory, meet new people.
-Meet living people.’
+Meet living people.
+Perhaps, you should go back to Delhi.’

 That night when Miranda returned from work she found Mrs Mukherjee unusually subdued.
 Instead of being glued to the television, she seemed shrivelled in a cane chair, next to the corner lampshade with a volume of Tagore in her lap.
 She remained reticent, and even querulous, for a long time and tried to turn away Miranda.
-But out of concern, Miranda hung on offering to cook, and eventually cooking fried rice, her favourite dish.
+But out of concern, Miranda hanged around offering to cook, and eventually cooking fried rice, her favourite dish.
 The women kept spilling the cups of their miseries well past midnight.
 It turned out that Piyali and her husband had been coercing Mrs Mukherjee to sell out the house here so that they could buy an apartment in Sydney.
 A fresh letter had arrived in that day’s post; it was not the kind of letter a discerning daughter would slap on her mother.
 The subject of Miranda’s own folks was also given its due, although with reluctance, since Mrs Mukherjee would never forgive Mr Kumar for Tara’s suicide, and she struggled hard not to keep calling him a swine.
+God had punished him though, she murmured, by snatching away Isha, the daughter he doted upon.

-When Miranda had vanished at the eleventh hour of her marriage, Mr Kumar had offered to marry his stepdaughter Nisha to the groom who then demanded an astronomical dowry.
-After Tara’s death, Mr Kumar had married a widow who had a daughter with her late husband.
-It didn’t help that Nisha was not even half as pretty as Miranda, or half as fair.
-And as if Mr Kumar’s finances weren’t already stretched, his own daughter Isha developed leukaemia.
-He ran helter-skelter from one doctor to another, and from Delhi to Mumbai, and eventually to John Hopkins Centre in USA, where she died before they could get a hold on her sickness.
+After Miranda’s flight, Mr Kumar’s transport business suffered unexpected losses and had to be wound up to pay back the debtors.
+And as if Mr Kumar’s finances weren’t already stretched, Isha developed leukemia.
+He ran helter-skelter from one doctor to another, and from Delhi to Mumbai, and eventually to New York, where she died before they could get a hold on her sickness.
 It needed wagonloads of money and Mr Kumar had no choice but to sell his house.
-He stayed now in an attic room in the opposite row with a very sick wife.
+He too stayed now in an attic room in the opposite row with a very sick wife he had married soon after Tara.

-Miranda had wept quietly as the news of Isha’s fate was broken to her.
-But back in her bedroom she broke into a whimpering wail.
-She had to keep buried her face in the pillow for the fear of rending the night with her anguish.
-There was a chaste bond of love between the stepsisters, or perhaps, they were not even that.
-What kind of justice was that, what kind of life?
+Miranda had wept quietly as the news of her stepsister’s passing was broken to her.
+But back in her attic, she broke into a whimpering wail.
+She had to keep buried her face in the pillow for the fear of tainting the night with her anguish.
+There was a chaste bond of love between the stepsisters that was beyond parentage.
+What kind of justice was that, Miranda asked herself, what kind of life?
 Who was at the root of it all?
-If only she hadn’t wandered off to the bungalow her mother might still have been alive, like Mrs Mukherjee down there.
+If only she hadn’t wandered off to the bungalow her mother would still be alive and in flesh like Mrs Mukherjee down there.
 And there would have been no second marriage of papa, no Isha.
-She had to burst like an ulcer that had accumulated the puss over a lifetime.
+She felt like an ulcer that had accumulated puss over a lifetime.

 His eyes, Miranda noticed, were more like hers than the colour of anything else.
-A lone teardrop began its journey to the pillow tucked under her head.
+Twin teardrops began their journey to the pillow tucked under her head.

-Mrs Mukherjee was again banging at her door saying all sorts of things to her.
-She rushed to unlatch the bolt and began profusely apologizing to her.
+Soon after that, Mrs Mukherjee was banging at her door again, hoarse but quite in command.
+She rushed to unlatch the bolt and began apologizing to her profusely .

 ‘Don’t bother,’ Mrs Mukherjee snapped.
 ‘Do catch your breakfast before you leave.’
-And she turned to leave.
+She spun and vanished quickly.

 Left alone, Miranda was perturbed with the clarity of the dream she had had —it had seemed so palpable while it had happened.
 At the same time, the door was bolted from inside when Mrs Mukherjee had come to wake her so it can’t have actually happened.
 She resolved to put an end to the mystery of the man who lived in the fabled bungalow, its time had truly come.
 She had more than a few questions to ask of the gentleman.

-She almost retracted her steps before the crossroads once, beyond which there would be a bend in the road and it tapered into a cobbled lane.
+She almost stopped and turned before the crossroads once, beyond which there would be a bend in the road as it tapered into a cobbled lane.
 There seemed to be an unusually large number of people on move along the narrow lane and it struck her as odd.
-As she hastened her paces she ran into more and more folks till she came to the point from where the bungalow could be clearly seen, and amassed against its gates was a sizeable crowd with mostly solemn faces.
+As she hastened her pace she ran into more folks till she came to the point from where the bungalow could be clearly seen, and amassed against its gates was a sizeable crowd with mostly solemn faces.
 She must have been looking lost for someone asked her whether she needed help.

 ‘What happened there?’
 She asked instead.